If a vehicle does not have a windshield, and the driver is required to wear eye protection by chapter 46.37

 (12) Be identified and labeled as follows:

-(a) The EPD shall be permanently marked in a manner not to interfere with the vision of the wearer.
+(a) The EPD must be permanently marked in a manner not to interfere with the vision of the wearer.

-(b) The manufacturer's or distributor's trade name and model name or number, which shall correspond with the name and number under which the device has been approved or certified.
+(b) The manufacturer's or distributor's trade name and model name or number, which must correspond with the name and number under which the device has been approved or certified.

 (c) That the device meets the standard VESC-8.
 Where space is limited, V-8 may be used in lieu of VESC-8.

-(e) If the EPD is tinted, the following statement shall appear in a prominent location on the container or label: This tinted eye protective device is for daytime use only.
+(e) If the EPD is tinted, the following statement must appear in a prominent location on the container or label: This tinted eye protective device is for daytime use only.

 [Statutory Authority: RCW 46.37.005